 probably were never allowed to read about this story on Google's bias

-In this same e-mail, we also complained
+In this same e-mail, I also complained

 were typed into the Google search engine for a test.
 Yet other URLs,

-such as "freedomofknowledge," would quickly come up in that
+such as "freedomofknowledge" would quickly come up in that

-Google search, our checking beyond 25 pages.
+Google search.
+I also checked beyond 25 pages.

 While Mr. Krane did not respond to

-our e-mail in writing, he did respond behind closed doors.
+my e-mail in writing, he did respond behind closed doors.
 A few days

-We checked other search engines that
+I checked other search engines that

 with words we knew would be unique to our URL.
 In fact, our URL came